nitishkyadav/30-Days-of-JavaScript/Data Structures/3. Rest Pattern and Parameter/Rest Pattern and Parameter.md

 ### Rest Pattern for Arrays

 1. Rest Pattern(...) is just opposite of spread operator.
-2. Spread operator unpacks the array into individual elements but Rest Pattern clubs the individual array elements / object properties into array or object.
+2. Spread operator unpacks the array into individual elements/variables but Rest Pattern clubs the individual elements/variables / object properties into array or object.

     Example 1: